falco-gg/unreal-coding-conventions/README.md

 4.7. __DO__ use a non-virtual destructor in `final` classes unless they are already derived.

 4.8. __DO__ use `struct`s for data containers, only.
-They shouldn't contain any business logic beyond simple validation or need any destructors.
+They shouldn't contain any logic beyond simple validation or need any destructors.

 ## 5. Constructors

 5.1. __DO__ mark each constructor that takes exactly one argument as `explicit`, unless it's a copy constructor or the whole point of the constructor is to allow implicit casting.
 This minimizes wrong use of the constructor.

+5.2 __DO NOT__ define empty constructors/destructors that do nothing (with an empty body or with `= default`) unless required.

+5.3 __CONSIDER__ defining a deleted copy constructor/copy assignment operator for classes and structs that should not be copied (e.g. ones that contain a lot of data).

 ## 6. Functions